-In response to the need to support the health and wellness of our Indigenous communities, First Nations University of Canada hosted a virtual Indigenous Health and Wellness forum with half-day sessions March 24 & 25, 2022.
+In response to the need to support the health and wellness of our Indigenous communities, the First Nations University of Canada hosted a virtual Indigenous Health and Wellness forum with half-day sessions March 24 & 25, 2022.

 The topics focused on Indigenous perspectives on wellness, mental health, lateral violence to lateral kindness, and community health.